albertoacerbi/oranzees/README.md

 * [test-results.Rmd](test-results.Rmd): results of test after first stage of development

+* [sims-for-ms.Rmd](sims-for-ms.Rmd): results and visualisations to use in the main manuscript

 * [extra-results.Rmd](extra-results.Rmd): possible extension of the main results

 Plus four folders: